lazear/sage/README.md

 # Installation

+There is no need to install sage, it is distributed as a standalone executable file.
+This file can be either built directly from the github repository or downloaded from a pre-compiled release
+## Compiling the development version

 1. Install the [Rust programming language compiler](https://rustup.rs/)
 2. Download Sage source code via git: `git clone https://github.com/lazear/sage.git` or by [zip file](https://github.com/lazear/sage/archive/refs/heads/master.zip)
 3. Compile: `cargo build --release`